adfresca/sdk-ios/README.md

   - Support 64-bit architecture configuration of Xcode.
   - Include IAP Beta features to 1.4.1.
   - Rename some methods (loadAd -> load, showAd -> show, closeAd -> close).
 Old method will work fine as we guarantee the backward compatibility.
-- v1.4.0-beta1
+- v1.4.01
   - 'In-App-Purchase Tracking' feature is now added to iOS SDK.
-Please refer to In-App-Purchase Tracking (Beta) section.
+Please refer to In-App-Purchase Tracking section.
 - v1.3.5
   - SDK supports 'Reward Item' feature of the announcement campaign.
   - SDK supports 'Incentivized CPA Campaign'.
 Please refer to 'CPI Identifier' section for detail.